cbourke/ComputerScienceII/notes/1221-Spring2022/02-oop.md

 * Common patterns:
   * Copy constructors that take another instance of the object and make a deep copy
   * Partial copy constructors: copy constructors that take an object and other values to make a (partial) copy of the object
+* Object design:
+  * "Semantics dictate design"
+  * Don't over-design: YAGNI = You Aint Gonna Need It
+  * You break real-world objects or ideas into smaller and smaller parts until...
+    * It is direclty representable OR
+    * An object already exists for it
+* Generally your objects are *composed* of other objects or data
+  * When an object "owns" an instance of another object it is called "composition"
+* Avoid the "god-antipattern": a class should only know about its own stuff, it should not *know everything, do everything, be everything*

+## Four Pillars:

+* Abstraction
+* Encapsulation
+* Inheritance
+* Polymorphism

+## Abstraction

+* Implementation or "information hiding"
+* You shouldn't have to worry about how an object is represented, just how to use it (its interface: its publicly facing methods)
+* Ex: how does `LocalDate` represent an actual date?
+  * 3 integers: year/month/day
+  * String: ISO 8601 standard
+  * A single number: number of milliseconds since an epoch (unix epoch: Jan 1, 1970)
+  * Answer: who cares?
+* How does Java represent a `String`?

+## Encapsulation

+Usually is comprised of three things:
+1. The grouping of data into one logical unit
+2. The protection of data from the outside world
+3. The grouping of methods (behavior) that act on that data

+* Don't break encapsulation by locating data or methods that act on that data outside the class
+* Bank stuff belongs in the `Bank` class, not the `main` or `Demo` class
+* Student "stuff" belongs in the `Student` class
+* Good abstraction and encapsulation work together to make code:
+  * Isolated
+  * More easily testable
+  * Control/limit "side effects"
+  * Reusable

+## Inheritance

+Scenario: a retail store sells products and subscription services.
+Products are items that have a price and a customer may purchase any number of them (ex: USB memory stick).
+Subscriptions have an annual rate and are purchased based on the start date and end date.

+* Inheritance allows you to reuse a clas by `extends`ing it and creating a *subclass*
+  * Common functionality and state/behavior is located in the "super" class
+  * Specific behavior/specialization is provided or *overridden* in the subclass

 ```text